The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Introduction

-In Section~\ref{sec:nysk_case_study} we take to comparing the performance of tp–idf scoring function with that of the Fisher's exact test based one in a real data setting.
-To this end, we carried out a host of document retrieval and document summarization tasks on a real-world text collection consisting of roughly $10,000$ online English news articles pertaining to the highly publicized criminal case New York~v.~Strauss-Kahn~(see~\cite{Dermouche2014}).
-We found that tp–idf consistently produces results very similar to those obtained with Fisher's exact test, and that the degree of agreement between the two scoring functions cannot be accounted for by the effect of the tp term alone.
-The level of agreement between tp–idf and Fisher's exact test is particularly striking in the document summarization case.
+Following a brief review of TF–IDF and its existing theoretical justifications in Section~\ref{sec:related_work}, we take to comparing the performance of the TF–IDF scoring function with that of the hypergeometric test based one in a real data setting in Section~\ref{sec:case_studies}.
+Subsections~\ref{subsec:data_preprocessing} and~\ref{subsec:experimental_setup} detail any data preprocessing steps to which we subjected the data and our general experimental setup, respectively.
+In Subsection~\ref{subsec:nysk_case_study}, we carried out document retrieval and document summarization experiments on a real-world text collection consisting of roughly $10,000$ online English news articles pertaining to the highly publicized criminal case New York~v.~Strauss-Kahn~\cite{Dermouche2014}.
+We present in Subsection~\ref{subsec:cranfield_case_study} an ad-hoc document retrieval task analysis on the classical Cranfield 1400 test collection~\cite{GlasgowIRG2023}.
+The final of our three case studies, found in Subsection~\ref{subsec:20_newsgroups_case_study}, is a document classification task analysis performed on the 20~Newsgroups dataset~\cite{Lang1995}.
+In each case, we found that TF–IDF consistently produces results very similar to those obtained with the hypergeometric test, and that the degree of agreement between the two scoring functions cannot be accounted for by the effect of the TF term alone.
+Section~\ref{sec:discussion} concludes the paper with a recapitulation of our main findings and a discussion of some ideas for future work.

-In Section~\ref{sec:math_justification} we establish a mathematical connection between tp–idf and Fisher's exact test.
-To do so, we analyze a pair of continuous valued functions that serve as convenient surrogates for the tp–idf and Fisher's exact test scoring functions.
-The key to defining these functions lies in permitting the term proportion $k_{ij}/n_j$, the \emph{document proportion}~$K_i/N$ and the \emph{total term proportion} $\mathcal{K}_i/\mathcal{N}$ to take on values in the open unit interval.
-From there we show that the tp–idf and the Fisher's exact test scoring function surrogates have similar functional forms in the region of highest term significance.
-This, in essence, comprises our~argument.

-Section~\ref{sec:discussion} concludes the paper with a brief discussion on some potential future research projects in this area.

-In summary, there are multiple ways to explain why tf–idf works well in practice.
-Our primary contribution in this paper is to advance a novel justification for tf–idf that ties its success to its variant tp–idf behaving roughly the same as the negative logarithm of the hypergeometric distribution tail probability from which Fisher's exact test P-vales are derived.
-In this way, we establish the first-ever theoretical basis for tf–idf within the framework of statistical hypothesis testing.